Ford Ranger (T6): Philippines

 The second-generation Ranger (T6) was launched in the Philippines on 28 July 2022 alongside the Everest.
 At launch, it is available with five grades: XL, XLS, XLT, Sport and Wildtrak.
-For engines, all variants use the 2.0-litre Ecoblue single-turbo engine except for the Wildtrak (4x4), while the Wildtrak (4x4) variant use the 2.0-litre Ecoblue bi-turbo engine.
+For engines, all variants use the 2.0-litre Ecoblue single-turbo engine except for the Wildtrak (4x4) which uses the bi-turbo version of the same engine.
 Four-wheel drive is standard on the XL grade, except for the upper grades which comes as standard with two-wheel drive.
 In the Philippines, all variants comes as a Double Cab body.

 In May 2023, the Raptor model using the 2.0-litre Ecoblue bi-turbo diesel engine, was added to the line-up.
 The Raptor model became available with the 3.0-litre V6 EcoBoost twin-turbo petrol engine option in October 2024.

 In May 2025, the Sport Special Edition variant, available in two-wheel and four-wheel drive, was added to the line-up.
 In addition, the XL+ 4x4 variant was added to the line-up in the same month.

+In November 2025, the Special Edition variants of the Wildtrak and Raptor were made available, with a limited quantity of 100 units for each model.

+In July 2026, the limited edition Sport+ 4x4 model equipped with powered side steps was made available.

+The Ranger line-up was updated in September 2026, with the addition of the Wildtrak X model and the introduction of the 3.0-litre V6 turbo-diesel engine, the Wildtrak model switched to using the 3.0-litre V6 turbo-diesel engine, the discontinuation of the 2.0-litre Ecoblue single- and bi-turbo engines, the discontinuation of the XLT, XLS, Sport and the diesel Raptor models, and all variants became paired with a 10-speed automatic and 4x4 as standard.
+It is available with three variants: Wildtrak, Wildtrak X and Raptor.